yuxi-liu-wired/cheela/src/dragonsegg/interaction6.md

 He returned.
 "I had the engineer set the servo control so that the crystal would rotate while staying in place."

-They both watched as the seemingly empty space suddenly sparkled into a brilliant flash of light&mdash;then winked off again.
+They both watched as the seemingly empty space suddenly sparkled into a brilliant flash of light---then winked off again.

-"You wouldn't think that something with a density of only a few grams per cubic centimeter would be visible at all&mdash;much less be so brilliant," Helium-Two said.
+"You wouldn't think that something with a density of only a few grams per cubic centimeter would be visible at all---much less be so brilliant," Helium-Two said.

 "It is because the crystal structure reflects the X-rays when the atomic planes of the crystal are at just the right angle between one of the lights and one of our eyes," Super-Fluid explained.
 "I have been watching the pattern carefully as it rotates.
 If I am not mistaken, that is a crystal with a cubic lattice structure.
 What did you say the seed material was?"

 "Carbon," Helium-Two said.

 "I think that is what the humans call a diamond," Super-Fluid said.
-"They were right&mdash;it is pretty."
+"They were right---it is pretty."